 After you chat with them for a bit, ask for their number.

 You can rely on an "excuse" of asking if they're willing to help you out more if you have other questions.
-Or, just be straight saying how you "have to get going but wondering if they would want to hang out sometime".

 There's no need to worry about it possibly backfiring, either.
 Even if you have no connections to that school, you can easily just say you decided to hold off registering for classes for now.

 Another option is to attend campus events or clubs.
 If you have a relevant interest in one that's available, it can be a suitable option (if there's enough people joining).
-It's pretty typical for them to be available to the public.

-Cold approaching at the gym isn't a great option.
 Most women normally wouldn't feel they look great while exercising and wouldn't want to be talked to.
 In addition, gyms should be a place anyone can go without being judged or bothered.

 However, that doesn't mean you can't meet anyone at the gym.